The Challenges of API Scalability

 5. Security at Scale

-As APIs scale, they become more attractive targets for cyberattacks.
+As APIs scale, they become more attractive targets for malicious actors.
 Ensuring robust security while maintaining performance is a delicate balancing act.

 Why It’s a Challenge: